ssweilee/Personal-Website/README.md

 - Skills: Lists my skills in web development.
 - Project: Displays some of my projects with images, descriptions and skills I used.
 - Contact: Allows users to send messages via email to contact and hire me.
-- Newsletter: Encourages visitors to subscribe to news from me.
 - Footer: Includes social media links and an email link.

 ### Technologies Stack:
 - Frontend: React, Bootstrap, CSS
 - Backend: Node.js, Express.js
-- Other: React Router, Nodemailer, Mailchimp, API
+- Other: React Router, Nodemailer, API

 ### Usage:
 1. Install Dependencies: Run the following command in the project folder to install the required dependencies: